quorten/quorten-blog1/_posts/2019-12-20-sys-3lin-integers.md

    in-plane ray from your primary plane and intersecting that with the secondary plane.

+   How do we pick or define this in-plane this vector?
+Out of the two source vectors, we want to pick the one that is most perpendicular to the target plane.
+Or, in other words, the vector that has the largest normalized dot product.
+Normalization can be skipped if the two in-plane vectors are assumed to be approximately the same length, which they shoul be assuming the source data is well-formed for numerical stability.

+   We can compute a new vector by projecting a point to the target plane to get a perpendicular ray, then projecting the distant point again to our source plane.
+Then we solve the intersection using that new ray.

 5. Now that you have your intersection line between the two planes, simply intersect that with the third plane.
 You will get your final destination point as the output.